Pyloris/sqlsy/README.md

 engine.create_db('employee')

 # create the table with above schema
-engine.create_table('person')
+engine.create_table('person', schema)

 # call the method to fill in the table
-# 101 rows as id can take values from 0 to 100 = 101
+# 101 rows as id can take values from 0 to 30 = 31
-engine.fill_table("person", schema, 101)       # give it tablename, schema of table and no of rows.
+engine.fill_table("person", schema, 31)       # give it tablename, schema of table and no of rows.

 # print the table if you want
 engine.print_table("table_name")